CryShana/CryPixiv-UWP/README.md

 - Increasing searching limit (right now it's 5000) using older APIs and some tricks
 - Copying images and keeping PNG transparency

+## Hotkeys
+- Use E/Q to navigate between illustrations
+- Use arrow keys or scroll wheel to navigate between images on illustrations with multiple images

 ## Screenshots
 ### Home page
 ![Home page](https://cryshana.me/viewer/ikm01tlcmqx.jpg?d=true)